eigerco/solana-spec/gossip-protocol-spec.md

 ### PruneMessage
 It is sent to peers with a list of nodes that should be pruned.
-Prunes are sent periodically based on the node's stake, inbound peer stake, and timeliness of the peer node.

-The node receiving the prune message will add prunes to its bloom filter - no more push messages from such nodes will be sent to the node's peers.
-Also, push messages from the node will not be sent to the prunes, unless a given entry should be pushed to the prunes too.
+No more push messages from pruned nodes will be sent to the node's peers.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|